ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/mathematical-objects/slides.md

 ## Learning Objectives

 > To **remember** and **understand** some concepts about the **objects**
-> and to learn different ways to represent and use objects in Python
+> and to learn different ways to use them in mathematical computations

 </div>